BREAKING NEWS

 Source: Hancock County Sheriff’s Office; MEGA

-The Surry County Sheriff’s Office recently announced investigators used DNA to identify a suspect, Warren Luther Alexander, 71, in Diamondhead, Mississippi, and arrest him last month in connection to the 1992 cold case murder of Nona Stamey Cobb, the Winston-Salem Journal reported.
+The Surry County Sheriff’s Office recently announced DNA helped investigators to identify a suspect in the case, Warren Luther Alexander, 72, in Diamondhead, Mississippi.
+Authorities then arrested him in connection with the 1992 cold case murder of the victim, identified as Nona Stamey Cobb, the Winston-Salem Journal reported.

 Article continues below advertisement

-Cobb’s body was found along Interstate 77 in Surry County on July 7, 1992, and an autopsy determined she was strangled to death.
+Cobb’s body was located along Interstate 77 in Surry County, North Carolina, on July 7, 1992, An autopsy at the time determined she had been strangled to death.

-According to investigators, 29-year-old Cobb was last seen alive the previous evening as she got into a truck at a welcome center in Cleveland County.
+Investigators said 29-year-old Cobb was last seen the evening before the grisly discovery getting into a truck at a Cleveland County welcome center.

-In 1995, police tracked down their most promising lead in the case and tested the DNA of Asheboro-based trucker Sean Patrick Goble.
-His profile was not a match with that of forensic evidence collected from the victim’s body, but Goble was found guilty and given multiple life sentences for slaying three women in unrelated cases.
+Before Alexander's arrest, police obtained their most promising lead in the case in 1995 and tested the DNA of Asheboro-based trucker Sean Patrick Goble.
+His profile was not a match with that of forensic evidence collected from the victim’s body.
+Goble, however, was convicted and received multiple life sentences for slaying three women in unrelated cases.

 Article continues below advertisement

-Cobb's murder case then went cold until April 2021, when the State Bureau of Investigation’s Cold Case Investigation Unit and detectives from the Surry County Sheriff’s Office took a fresh look at evidence.
+Cobb's murder case eventually went cold.
+But in April 2021, the State Bureau of Investigation’s Cold Case Investigation Unit and detectives from the Surry County Sheriff’s Office went back over the evidence.

-According to the sheriff’s office, investigators were able to identify Alexander as a suspect using DNA.
+According to the sheriff’s office, investigators were able to identify Alexander as a suspect in Cobb's homicide by examining the DNA.

 MORE ON: